univention/ucsschool-id-connector/src/README.rst

 The `ID Sync` replication system is composed of three components:

 * A process on the data source UCS server, receiving user creation/modification/deletion events from the LDAP server and relaying them to multiple recipients via HTTP.
 Henceforth called the `ID Sync service`.
-* A process on the data source UCS server to monitor and configure the ID Sync service, henceforth called the `ID Sync REST API`.
+* A process on the data source UCS server to monitor and configure the ID Sync service, henceforth called the `ID Sync HTTP API`.
 * Multiple recipients of the directory data relayed by the `ID Sync service`.
 They run a HTTP-API service, that the `ID Sync service` pushes updates to.

 The changelog ist in the `HISTORY <history>`_ file.